ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 To clarify the complex data, we break down the analysis into related topics and the other remaining features.
 Looking at the related topics we can conclude some interesting properties:
-- "Dynamic programming" is the most corrolated topic in determining problem difficulty.
+- "Dynamic programming" is the most correlated topic in determining problem difficulty.
 - "Array" topics are the most negatively correlated topic.
 - Most topic labels are associated with increased difficulty.